ottogroup/schedoscope/README.md

 More documentation can be found here:
 * [Schedoscope Wiki](https://github.com/ottogroup/schedoscope/wiki)

+## When could Schedoscope be not for you?

+Schedoscope is based on the following assumptions:
+* data are largely relational and meaningfully representable as Hive tables;
+* there is enough cluster time and capacity to actually allow for retroactive recomputation of data;
+* it is acceptable to compile table structure, dependencies, and transformation logic into what is effectively a project-specific scheduler.

+Should any of those assumptions not hold in your context, you should probably look for a different scheduler.

 ## Core Team
 * [Utz Westermann](https://github.com/utzwestermann) (Otto Group): Maintainer, DSL concept and implementation